Marvel at these photos from the last solar eclipse of the decade

 Sadiq Asyraf/AFP via Getty Images

-young girl in Tanjung Piai, Malaysia, gazed at the eclipse through solar filter glasses.
+A young girl in Tanjung Piai, Malaysia, gazed at the eclipse through solar filter glasses.

 Yasser Al-Zayyat/AFP via Getty Images

-Note: Correction: This piece has been updated to say the "ring of fire" eclipse is an annular solar event.